 NASCO's mandate is confined to salmon stocks "which migrate beyond areas of fisheries jurisdiction of coastal States of the Atlantic Ocean north of 36°N latitude".
 The words "area(s) of fisheries jurisdiction" are used in many of the Convention's provisions but are not defined in the Convention.
-40 Their meaning will therefore have to be determined by interpreting the Convention.
-The use of the phrase "rivers and area(s) of fisheries jurisdiction" in various provisions41 gives rise to two observations.
+Their meaning will therefore have to be determined by interpreting the Convention.
+The use of the phrase "rivers and area(s) of fisheries jurisdiction" in various provisions "gives rise to two observations.
 First, the phrase is intended to cover all the relevant waters and maritime zones over which coastal States have sovereignty, sovereign rights and jurisdiction.
 This therefore includes rivers and other inland water bodies, marine internal waters (landward of the inner limit of the territorial sea), the territorial sea, EEZs and other 200 nm maritime zones in which coastal States claim fisheries jurisdiction.
-42 Second, the words 'areas of fisheries jurisdiction' do not include rivers - and other inland water bodies - but comprise only marine waters.
-That interpretation is followed here, despite somewhat contradictory wording elsewhere in the Convention.43
+EEZs and other 200 nm maritime zones in which coastal States claim fisheries jurisdiction.
+Second, the words 'areas of fisheries jurisdiction' do not include rivers - and other inland water bodies - but comprise only marine waters.
+That interpretation is followed here, despite somewhat contradictory wording elsewhere in the Convention.
+As